Giveth/giveth-wiki/wiki/dac/governance.md

 - Meeting schedule

-- Put protocols on the wiki
+- Put protocols on the wiki!